-December 18 is celebrated each year as Bake Cookies Day.
+December 18 is one of this month’s food holidays and is celebrated each year as Bake Cookies Day.
 We’ll be honoring the day with some tasty cookies using the colors of Christmas red and green gumdrops.

 Even though Bake Cookies Day comes in December, it can actually be celebrated every day of the year, since people bake cookies all year round for bake sales, treats for after school snacks and baked cookies for their child’s class.